backdrop-contrib/reference/README.md

-# reference
+# Reference
-A custom module to provide a reference field for connecting Drupal entities.
+Defines a field type for referencing other entites in Backdrop.